Highlights

 What’s next?

-The ISSB is consulting on these proposed amendments.
-The comment period is open until 30 November 2025.
-The amendments are expected to come into effect 12 to 18 months after they are finalised, but early adoption would be permitted.
+All of the amendments are expected to come into effect 12 to 18 months after they are finalised, but early adoption would be permitted.

 Actions for management

-• Read the proposals and understand how they may affect you irrespective of which standards and frameworks you are currently using or plan to use.
+• Read the proposals and understand how they may affect you irrespective of which standards and frameworks you are currently using, or plan to use.

 • Consider how the amended SASB Standards may help you to report industry-based, investor-relevant information.
 For example, evaluate potential impacts on your: